 Event photography is a fun and exciting niche.
 But capturing that once in a lifetime moment can pose some technical challenges.

-From weddings to concerts to sports, here are 12 event photography tips to take your images to the next level.
+From special events like weddings to concerts to sporting events, here are 12 event photography tips to take your images to the next level.

 1. What Event Photography Gear Do You Need

 The equipment you use will either make or break your event photography.

 In my experience, events mean photographing in low light situations.

 There are plenty of events that are done outside in the daytime as well.
 But the most common in event photography take place indoors in low light.

 This means you’ll need to carefully consider the equipment you bring with you.

 Let’s have a look at which camera body, lenses and lighting equipment is best.

 For indoor event photography, you want to pack your best low light camera.
 There are other factors that matter but low light capability is the most important.

 Look for models that have less noise at higher ISO levels and more sensitive sensors.
 These do well in difficult lighting situations.